jjd9/snakeskin/README.md

 `pip install .`

-Note: Only tested on Ubuntu 22.04
+Note: Only tested on Ubuntu 22.04.
+See requirements_versions.txt for the known working versions of the packages.

 ## Usage